 Last Saturday these Cinnamon Rolls were our special treat and I think it’s safe to say they will frequent our kitchen table.
 We ate every last bite.

 Frankly, I was dubious.
 I am still new to developing grain free recipes and I’ve yet to try a gluten-free cinnamon roll recipe that that was a win.
 Henry, my four-year-old, would quickly clue me in, “Hey, these aren’t real cinnamon rolls!”

-That certainly didn’t happen with these cinnamon toast bites!
+That certainly didn’t happen with these cinnamon rolls!
 They were melt in your mouth perfect and shockingly refined sugar-free.
 They were also Henry approved.
 We all fought over the last one 😉 If you need help finding these flours check out my Grain Free Pizza post where I point you in the right direction.

 P.S.
 I made the grain free pizza on Friday and while the pizza cooked I whipped up the dough for these.
 Then while Bill gave the kiddos their bath, I rolled them up and put them in the refrigerator for the next day.

 - 2 tablespoons of avocado oil (or refined coconut oil)